What is its role?

 As acknowledged pioneers in concurrent engineering, ESA’s CDF engineers have helped to guide the creation of similar facilities in other space agencies, universities, research institutions and industry.
-ESA’s CDF is helping to establish a whole new way of working.
+More than 20 other centres have been created in Europe following the CDF model.

-Outside customers of the CDF include the European Defence Agency, developing a modelling and simulation tool to assess the value of intelligence, surveillance and reconnaissance capabilities in support of Europe’s Common Security and Defence Policy.
+The CDF also supports external customers, in particular partners with specific system and concurrent engineering needs.
+An example of this is the European Defence Agency, developing a modelling and simulation tool to assess the value of intelligence, surveillance and reconnaissance capabilities in support of Europe’s Common Security and Defence Policy.

-The CDF also organises a bi-annual workshop of Systems and Concurrent Engineering for Space Applications held at a European university and attended by members of national agencies, industrial companies and academia.
+The CDF also organises a bi-annual workshop of Systems and Concurrent Engineering for Space Applications (SECESA) held at different European universities and attended by managers, system engineers and practitioners from the European space community.